rear/rear/.github/PULL_REQUEST_TEMPLATE.md

 * How was this pull request tested?

-* Brief description of the changes in this pull request:
+* Description of the changes in this pull request: